-Following the Ontario Government’s most recent COVID-19 (Coronavirus) announcement, kids and teens in Ontario will switch to online learning starting January 5, 2022 for at least two weeks.
+Following the Ontario Government’s COVID-19 (Coronavirus) announcement, kids and teens in Ontario will switch to online learning starting January 5, 2022 for at least two weeks.
 However, Ontario isn’t the only province to announce the return of online learning because of the spread of Omicron.
 The province joins Quebec, New Brunswick, and Newfoundland and Labrador, while other provinces have extended the winter break for students.

 With millions of kids and teens returning to distance learning, parents are having to pivot yet again—and could be forgiven for feeling dizzy at this point.
 Even if it’s not your first virtual learning rodeo, here are some tips to help support your kids’ online learning.